- About ASTI

 Sr. Betty O’Riordan, Catholic Primary Schools Managers’ Association

 Ms. Eileen Salmon, Association of Community and Comprehensive Schools

 The classroom teacher is the subject expert.
 In addition, they have extensive knowledge of the realities of classroom and school life.
 Their expertise is paramount in the process of curriculum change.
 For this reason, the teacher unions each have two representatives on the course committees.
 In addition, the subject associations are also represented by serving teachers and in many instances, so too are the school management bodies – the JMB, ACCS and the IVEA.
-In practice, therefore, the majority of members of course committees are serving teachers.
+In practice, therefore, the majority of members of Subject Development Groups are serving teachers.

 The Education Committee of the ASTI spends much of its time reviewing the work of the NCCA, based on the reports and documentation provided by the NCCA representatives.
 The process of feedback is as follows:

 Because they are the subject experts, the ASTI representatives are required to prepare reports on the Certificate examinations for submission to the State Examinations Commissions.
 These reports are highly important as they provide direct expert views on the content of the papers and on problems, if any, encountered by students with the paper including layout, lack of congruence with syllabus, etc. In addition to this duty, ASTI Representatives are also expected to be available to provide a response to the media analysis of the certificate examinations.
 A “Media Guide” is issued each year to ASTI representatives in advance of the examinations.

 The ASTI hosts a seminar each September for all of its representatives on the Council.
 This Seminar provides an invaluable opportunity for ASTI representatives to discuss important issues such as assessment and curriculum policy.
 All ASTI Representatives on the NCCA are expected to attend this Seminar.